buzlightyear/RetrorangePi-Setup/README.md

 Thanks
 ------

-This script just simplifies the usage of the great works of many other people that enjoy the spirit of retrogaming.
-Many thanks go to them!
+This script just simplifies the